3045 S. Cooper St. Arlington, TX 76015

 Dr. Nguyen can perform simple and complex tooth extractions.
 During a simple extraction, she removes a tooth above the gum line.
 First, she uses a local anesthetic to numb the tooth.
 Then, she gently wiggles the tooth back and forth until free.
 This treatment only takes a couple of minutes.

-Complex extractions often require more time.
+Complex extractions often need more time.
 Because of this, we recommend sedation.
-During a complex extraction, Dr. Nguyen will first use sedation to ensure you do not feel any pain.
+During a complex extraction, Dr. Nguyen will first use sedation to ensure you don’t feel any pain.
 Sedation will also help you feel more relaxed during treatment.

 A complex extraction removes teeth at or below the gum line.
 Because these teeth are more difficult to remove, she may need to remove the tooth in pieces.

 After the tooth extraction, Dr. Nguyen will place gauze on the tooth sockets.
 Gauze helps blood clots form to protect the nerves.
-If these blood clots do not form or are dislodged, you can experience dry socket.
-Dry socket is highly painful.
+If these blood clots don’t form or are dislodged, you will get dry socket.
+Dry socket is very painful.
 The best treatments for dry socket are pain medication, salt water rinses, and a soft diet.

-In many cases, wisdom teeth can become impacted because there is not enough room in the mouth.
+In many cases, wisdom teeth can become impacted because there’s not enough room in the mouth.
 Impacted wisdom teeth are hard to clean.
 Harmful bacteria can collect between them and the molars.
 The wisdom teeth can also dig into and damage the molars.

 Removing impacted wisdom teeth can prevent problems like tooth damage and overcrowding.
 Impacted wisdom teeth can also cause pain and discomfort when they grow.
 Your wisdom teeth are likely growing if you feel pain behind your molars.
-Contact us so we can help schedule your tooth extraction treatment.
+Contact us as soon as possible to schedule your tooth extraction treatment.

 Tooth Extraction: Post-Op Instructions

-After your tooth extraction in our Arlington, TX office, follow these instructions:
+After your tooth extraction in our Arlington, TX dental practice, follow these instructions:

-• Keep gauze on your extraction sites.
+• Keep gauze on your extraction site.
 Gently bite down on the gauze and replace it every 30 minutes until the bleeding stops.

 • Avoid smoking or using tobacco products.
 Nicotine can restrict the blood vessels, which inhibits healing.

 • Do not use a straw.
-The sucking motion can dislodge the blood clot that forms over your extraction sites.
+The sucking motion can dislodge the blood clot that forms over your extraction site.

 • Eat soft foods like pasta and mashed potatoes.
-Avoid hard and crunchy foods as you heal.
+Avoid hard and crunchy foods while you’re healing.

 • Use a cold compress to reduce inflammation.
 Only use ice packs for fifteen minutes at a time.